sofiaamihan/healthcare-application/README.md

 - **AWS Cloud Integration**: Ensures secure remote storage and data synchronisation.
 - **Locked Elements**: Only Admins are allowed to create, edit, and delete health insights provided by the Blogs in the Discover section.
 - **Sensor Integration**: Information obtained via Accelerometer and Gyroscope is displayed live through Jetpack Compose Graphs that have been custom made via Canvas.
+- **Camera Integration**: Users can customise their profile photo by picking a picture from their gallery or using the camera.

 ## Architecture
 Follows a clean MVVM (Model-View-ViewModel) Architecture consisting of: